 A client has emailed you with a request and you know that you’re going to have to turn them down.
 No one likes to say “no,” so, like many other lawyers, accountants, and consultants, you spend a lot of time dragging your feet trying to let them down gently.
-Time is very valuable in the professions so to make this process less painful, here is a foolproof template for how to say no to a client email.
+Time is very valuable in the professions so to make this process less painful, here is a foolproof how to decline a client politely template!

 The typical structure of a refusal email